HLTech/pact-gen-ts/README.md

 }
 ```

-## Create concept of using JavaScript decorators to get information about interaction path
+## Create the concept of using JavaScript decorators to get information about interaction path

 ```ts
 @BaseUrl("/api/v1/posts/:postId")